Client = You

 Clients may pay with cash.

-Charge backs and refunds are not allowed.
-You will be billed your regular bill and for our time for dealing with charge backs.
+Chargebacks and refunds are not allowed.
+The Client will be billed your regular bill and for the operator's time for dealing with chargebacks.

 Cards on File:

 Clients may pay in advance.
 This will be applied as a credit to your balance.
-Pilot Rise is responsible for providing flight training and rental services from money on account, but we do not refund the money on account.
+Pilot Rise, LLC is responsible for providing flight training and rental services from money on account, but we do not refund the money on account.
 There are few cases where we would refund money on account.
 Money on account can be used for flight training or aircraft rental.
-Money on account may also be transferred to other members.
+Money on account may also be transferred to other members with approval from the Client.

 Flights and lessons cancelled without 24 hours of the lesson may be subject to a $50 fee.
 This is usually waived if it was cancelled due to weather or maintenance.
-If the reason was due to weather, and the weather was forecast to be poor, you may still be subject to the cancellation fee due to poor planning.
+If the reason was due to weather, and the weather was forecast to be poor, the Client may still be subject to the cancellation fee due to poor planning unless the flight was with an instructor.

 No Show Policy:

-If you do not show up to a flight or lesson or do not cancel at least one hour in advance, you may be subject to a $100 no show fee.
+If the Client does not show up to a flight or lesson or fail to cancel at least one hour in advance, they may be subject to a $100 no show fee.
 This is because other people waiting on the schedule could not take your place.

-If you need to cancel a flight or lesson, you must call and leave a voicemail.
+If the Client needs to cancel a flight or lesson, they must call and leave a voicemail with their instructor or Pilot Rise, LLC.
 Texting is also acceptable as long as a Pilot Rise admin acknowledges prior to your scheduled time.

 Scheduling as a Renter:

-If you are checked out for a flight, you may schedule at your discretion at FlightCircle.com.
-If you wish to schedule a flight longer than one day, you must call or text Pilot Rise to schedule.
+If the Client is checked out for a flight, they may schedule at your discretion at FlightCircle.com.
+If the Client wishes to schedule a flight longer than one day, they must call or text Pilot Rise to schedule.

 Scheduling as a Student:

-If you are scheduling with an instructor, you must schedule with that instructor to make sure their are available.
+If the Client is scheduling with an instructor, they must schedule with that instructor to make sure they are available.

-Altering your scheduled flights within 24 hours MAY be considered a cancellation.
+If the Client alters a scheduled flight within 24 hours it MAY be considered a cancellation.

-Before departing, renters must checkout their flight on FlightCircle.
-Be sure to take a picture of the Hobbs and Tach time as proof.
+Before departing, Clients must checkout their flight on FlightCircle.
+This is the instructor's responsibility if it is an instruction flight.
+The Client must also take a picture of the Hobbs and Tach times.

-Before leaving the aircraft on arrival, renters must check-in the aircraft.
-Be sure to include oil used.
-Also, take a picture of the Hobbs and Tach time.
+Before leaving the aircraft on arrival, the Client must check-in the aircraft.
+The Client must also take a picture of the Hobbs and Tach times.

-To get reimbursed for fuel, text a picture of your fuel receipts to Pilot Rise immediately after a flight.
+To get reimbursed for fuel, the Client must email or text a picture of your fuel receipts to Pilot Rise, LLC immediately after a flight.
+If the Client failed to obtain a receipt, then they may provide a bank statement to Pilot Rise, LLC as long as the fuel charge has cleared.

 Damaging or stealing from the building may result in a fee or prosecution as necessary.

-When using the lockbox, be sure to immediately return the hangar key once opening the hangar door.
-There may be others who will need to enter after you.
-When you leave, even if there is someone inside the hangar, be sure to lock up.
+When using the lockbox, the Client must be sure to immediately return the hangar key once opening the hangar door.
+There may be others who will need to enter after.
+When leaving, even if there is someone inside the hangar, the Client must lock up the main hangar doors and entrance door.
 Please turn off the lights only if no one else is inside the hangar.

-Renters and students have access to use the restroom, upstairs simulator, study books, whiteboards, upstairs table, downstairs table, kitten sink, fridge (to store their items for the day), aircraft supplies on the quick access shelf, and water.
+Clients are allowed access to use the restroom, upstairs simulator, study books, whiteboards, upstairs table, downstairs table, aircraft supplies on the quick access shelf, and water.
 Other areas and items are off-limits.
+The operator reserves the right to remove access at any time for any reason.

 Smoking is prohibited in or around the building or ANY aircraft.